mbannert/blog-src/content/post/on-cran-now-tstools-a-time-series-toolbox-for-official-statistics.md

 ![highlight](/images/highlight_window.png)

 As you can see, it's essentially the same call to *tsplot* and the same input time series.
 Just by tweaking the defaults a bit we can easily draw some of the macroeconomics' most popular time series plots.
-The easiest way to get started is to download the package from and follow the *vignette* for some introductory examples.
+The easiest way to get started is to download the package from CRAN and follow the *vignette* for some introductory examples.

 ```
 install.packages("tstools")